ppaschos/snowmass-connect-docs/docs/index.md

 * For shared data among the members of the Snowmass21 collaboration:`/mnt/ceph/osg/collab/snowmass21`

 Users can transfer data from external institutions to storage on Snowmass Connect using either of three following methods:
-1. scp
+1. **scp**.
+For example: `scp -r <file_or_directory> <user_id>@login.snowmass.io:/mnt/ceph/osg/collab/user/<user_id>/.` will copy a file or a directory from your local machine to your user directory on the OSG storage.
+The ssh-keys used for your profile on the Snowmass Connect portal must stored on the local machine.
-2. rsync
+2. **rsync**.
-3. For large files to OSG storage using Globus Connect.
-A guide on how to gain access to the Globus door for transfering data to the OSG storage can be found here: [Globus Connect instructions](globus.md)
+3. **Globus Connect** to transfer files to OSG storage only.
+A guide on how to gain access to the Globus door and instructions for transfering data to the OSG storage can be found here: [Globus Connect instructions](globus.md)